By America Meredith (Cherokee Nation)

 A valuable tool or a harbinger of dread?
-Artist’s statements can be the most intimidating things an artist writes.
-You’ll find bios on every aspiring artist website, but far fewer statements.
+Your artist’s statement can be the most intimidating thing you write.
+You’ll find bios on every aspiring artist website but far fewer statements.
 Yet, a good artist’s statement can arouse curiosity, lure the public out to your exhibitions, and inspire them to more deeply consider your artwork.

 Artist’s statements are an integral component of an artist packet, which includes a bio, statement, images, and image list.
-Today, these form the backbone of your online portfolio.
-Statements can be about a single work of art, a series of works, and a general statement about the artist.
-The last is by far the most challenging, so this is what we’ll discuss here.
+Today, these also form the backbone of your online portfolio.
+Statements can be about a single work of art, a series of works, and a general statement about who you are as an artist.
+The last component is by far the most challenging, so this is what we’ll discuss here.

-An artist’s statement can be a single paragraph; several are preferable, but your statement should never be longer than one page.
+An artist’s statement can be a single paragraph—several paragraphs are preferable—but your statement should never be longer than one page.
 While a bio can be written in third-person (e.g. she grew up in Nebraska…; he studied in Vancouver…), an artist’s statement has to be written in the first-person perspective (e.g. my printmaking technique…; I apprenticed to carve…).

 To start, you might read statements of artists you admire.
 Don’t copy; instead, find inspiration from others and then push away from what other people are writing to craft something uniquely your own.

 Without her artist’s statement, the public might not understand that Melissa Melero-Moose (Northern Paiute/Modoc) created her own painting media that are environmentally safe and embody her commitment to safeguarding her homelands.

 heather ahtone (Choctaw/Chickasaw) proposes four lenses in which to better understand Indigenous art.
 Try these to examine your own artwork, and jot down your responses.

 - Materiality.
 What materials and techniques do you use?
 Do you gather them?